MicroEJ/Tool-Project-Template-Application/README.md

-# Tool-Project-Template-Application
+# Overview

-This repository contains a Project Template for an Application.
+This repository contains a Project template for an Application.